xrdocs/programmability/_blogs/Model-Driven-Telemetry.md

 **YANG Models**

-<p align="justify">YANG model is a hierarchical data structure (like tree) that consists of nodes that can be managed/monitored on network device.</p>
+<p align="justify">A YANG model is a hierarchical data structure (like tree) that consists of nodes that can be managed/monitored on network device.</p>

 These are two classes of YANG Models:

 <p align="justify"> <b>1.
-Cisco Native Models:</b>Cisco creates and manages these models.
+Cisco Native Models:</b> These are Cisco proprietary models; created and managed by Cisco.
 They are fairly comprehensive and cover nearly everything that can be configured via a CLI.
-There are over 1300 native YANG models as of July 2023.
+There are over 1300 native YANG models as of IOS-XR 7.9.1.
 <br>
 <br>
-These models are Cisco-exclusive and can only be used with Cisco devices.These models are further categorised into different types:</p>
+These models are Cisco-exclusive and can only be used with Cisco devices.
+They are further categorised into different types:</p>

- - <b>Configurational:</b> These models are used to modify network device configurations.
+ - <b>Configurational:</b> These models are used to add new or modify existing configuration on the network device.
+Abstraction layer for these models and CLI is different, making it a bit challenging to use these models.

- - <p align="justify"> <b>Operational:</b> These models are used to retrieve a network device's operational state.
-These models are read-only, which means you cannot change their configuration.</p>
+ - <p align="justify"> <b>Operational:</b> These models are used to retrieve the operational state of a network device.</p>

  - <p align="justify">Cisco has a third model type known as the <b>Unified model</b>.
-These are similar to config models, but they share the same abstraction layer as CLI, making them CLI friendly.
+They are similar to config models, but they share the same abstraction layer as CLI, making them CLI friendly.
 Someone who understands the IOS-XR CLI will find it easier to understand these models than the config model, which has a different abstraction layer than the CLI and thus is more difficult to understand its hierarchy.</p>

 <p align="justify"> <b>2.
-OpenConfig Models:</b> OpenConfig models are created by the OpenConfig forum, led by Google and consisting of companies like Meta, Apple, Microsoft, Comcast, and more.
+OpenConfig Models:</b> These models are created by a vendor-neutral forum known as 'OpenConfig', which is led by Google and consists of companies like Meta, Apple, Microsoft, Comcast, and more.
 These models serve as a common baseline for all network vendors, such as Cisco, Juniper, Arista, and others.
 <br>
 <br>
 They are designed to be vendor-neutral, meaning they can work with any network device regardless of the manufacturer.
 However, it's important to note that these models have limited coverage in terms of the data they can manage.</p>